ropensci/PostcodesioR/README.md

 Notes
 -----

-Currently there is a limit to the number of API calls.
-However, postcoes.io provide full list of geolocation data that can be used locally without limitations.
-Original data is sourced from [Office for National Statistics Data Portal](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page).
-That [file](https://github.com/ideal-postcodes/postcodes.io/blob/master/latest) is rather large so I didn’t include it with the package.
+Currently, there is a limit to the number of API calls.
+However, [postcodes.io](https://postcodes.io/) provides full list of geolocation data that can be used locally without limitations.
+The original data is sourced from [Office for National Statistics Data Portal](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page).
+That [file](https://github.com/ideal-postcodes/postcodes.io/blob/master/latest) is rather large so I didn’t include it in the package.

 For more info see the original [documentation](https://postcodes.io/docs).
 The reference manual can be accessed [here](https://github.com/erzk/PostcodesioR/blob/master/PostcodesioR.pdf).
 For more examples of usage go to my [blog](https://walczak.org/tag/postcodesior/).